-Lynx's API consists of a simple language for describing table schemas, and a client-side library for writing chains.
+Lynx's API consists of a simple language for describing table schemas and a client-side library for writing chains (our current implementation supports JavaScript).

 Creating tables.
 Programmers use a SQL-like syntax to define table schemas.
 Tables are partitioned by rows according to their primary keys.
-Programmers can provide hints for co-locating partitions from different tables using entity groups [10,22].
+Programmers can provide hints for co-locating partitions from different tables based on entity groups [13, 25].

 Figure 5 shows the Bids table schema for the auction example of Figure 1.
-The CREATE TABLE...IN\GROUP syntax creates a table co-located with the given entity group.
-The table inherits the key of the entity group as a column, which can be renamed using ALIAS.
+The CREATE TABLE...IN_GROUP syntax creates a table co-located with the given entity group.
+The table inherits the key of the entity group as a column which can be renamed using ALIAS.
 The entity key must be part of the table's primary key.
 Here, each row of Bids is co-located with the user placing the bid.